HURU-School/HURU-School/README.md

-- 👋 Hi, I’m @HURU-School
+- 👋 Hi, We are @HURU-School
 - 📫 How to reach us: www.huruschool.org

 <!---